Embarrassed Out Of Work

-I made no attempt to stop him and I actually thought it was hilarious.
+I made no attempt to stop him, and I actually thought it was kind of amusing.

-A few minutes later an overweight black man with a big white beard and overalls rode up to me on a motorized handicapped shopping cart while holding a really small bottle of "Elmer's Glue", and he asked for my assistance.
-He told me that one of the rain gutters had fallen off of his house, and he wanted to know if I thought that a bottle of "Elmer's Glue" would fix it.
+A few minutes later, an overweight black man with a big white beard and overalls rode up to me on a motorized handicapped shopping cart.
+He was holding a really small bottle of "Elmer's Glue" in his hand , and he asked me for my assistance.
+I asked him what he needed, and he explained to me that one of the rain gutters had fallen off his house, and he wanted to know if I thought a bottle of "Elmer's Glue" would fix it.

-I had to laugh about his question and was now in one of my super silly moods where everything seemed funny to me.
+I had to laugh about his question, and I was now in one of my super silly moods where everything seemed funny to me.

-Then I saw an angry old white man walking around with a bag of hamburger buns, and as soon as he spotted me in my "Walmart" uniform he walked over to me looking irate.
-I did my best to keep a straight face as I politely asked him, "Can I help you with something sir?" and he held the hamburger buns up to my face and shouted, "This is horse shit and you know it!"
+A few minutes later, I saw an angry old white man walking around the store with a bag of hamburger buns, and as soon as he spotted me in my "Walmart" uniform he walked over to me looking irate.
+I did my best to keep a straight face as I politely asked him, "Can I help you with something?" and he held the hamburger buns up to my face and shouted, "This is horse shit, and you know it!"

 I immediately burst out laughing because he was cussing, and all of the other customers around us stopped what they were doing and started looking at me and the old man.

-Me and the old man were caught in an intense exchange of polar energies and it got so powerful that my chest started to hurt from all of the laughter so I grabbed my chest and fell to the floor.
-Then the angry old man became so angry that his chest started to hurt from all of the rage so he grabbed his chest and fell to the floor as well...
+Me and the old man were caught in an intense exchange of polar energies, and it got so powerful that my chest started to hurt from all of the laughter, so I grabbed my chest and fell to the floor.
+Then the angry old man became so angry that his chest started to hurt from all of his rage, so he grabbed his chest and fell to the floor as well...

-As we both laid on the floor about to die (me from laughter and him from a heart attack) I had a "Near Death Experience" and below is a detailed description of what I remember of it...
+As we both laid on the floor about to die (me from laughter and him from a heart attack) I had a "near death experience" and below is a detailed description of what I can remember from it...

-I remember seeing some emergency paramedics running over to help me and the old man, and because I was so uncomfortable about being touched I stopped laughing and quickly jumped back up to my feet to run away from the paramedics, but as I was getting up off the floor I looked down and saw my lifeless body still laying on the ground!
+I remember seeing some emergency paramedics running over to help me and the old man, and because I was so uncomfortable about being touched, I stopped laughing and quickly jumped back up to my feet to run away from the paramedics, but as soon as I got up I looked down and saw my lifeless body still laying on the ground.

-So I turned to some customers who were standing right next to me and asked them, "WHAT IN THE WORLD IS GOING ON?" but they completely ignored me, so I raised my voice but they still went on acting as if I was completely invisible and wasn't even there, and it hit me that I must have died and that I must be a spirit now...
+So I freaked out and turned to some customers who were standing right next to me and asked them, "WHAT IN THE WORLD IS HAPPENING?" but they completely ignored me, so I raised my voice, but they still went on acting as if I was completely invisible and wasn't even there, and it hit me that I must have died and that I must be a spirit.

-The old man chased me down the street and as we ran past people's houses I kept having to jump over piles of merchandise from "Walmart" that were piled up along the side of the road and waiting for the garbage trucks to come along and haul it to the dump!
+The old man chased me out of the parking lot and down the road, and as we ran past people's houses, I kept having to jump over piles of merchandise from "Walmart" that was piled up along the side of the road and waiting for the garbage trucks to come along and haul it to the dump.

-The old man chased me all across America and in every city there were small mountains of merchandise from "Walmart" that was still in good condition but piled up and waiting for the garbage trucks!
+I kept running, and the old man ended up chasing me all across America, and in every city there were small mountains of merchandise from "Walmart" that was still in good condition, but that was piled up and waiting for the garbage trucks.

-I was running as fast as I could but the old man was getting closer and closer!
+I was running as fast as I could, but the old man kept getting closer and closer!

-I had jumped across many time zones so it was now late at night and I had no idea where I was.
-I had landed on a street somewhere and all of the street signs were written in Chinese, so I figured that I must be in China.
+I had jumped across multiple time zones, so it was now late at night, and I had no idea where I was.
+All I knew was that I had landed on a street that had street signs which appeared to be written in Chinese, so I figured that I must be in China.

-It was a factory that made cellphones and there were lots of people working inside, but I was shocked to see that even though it was late at night some of the people who were working there were young children who were still in diapers!
+It was a factory that made cellphones, and there were lots of people working inside, but even though it was late at night, some of the people who were working there were young children who were still in diapers!

-I couldn't believe what I was seeing, but then I looked more closely and noticed that the adult workers were wearing diapers too!
+Then I looked more closely and noticed that the adult workers were wearing diapers too.

-Everyone in the factory was just wearing a diaper and nothing else, and it didn't take long for me to figure out that the reason nobody was wearing a shirt or pants was because of how incredibly hot it was in the building.
-And the reason that everyone was wearing a diaper was because they were being forced to work extremely long hours, and they weren't even allowed to take bathroom breaks!
+As a matter of fact, everyone in the factory was just wearing a diaper and nothing else, and it didn't take long for me to figure out that the reason nobody was wearing a shirt or pants, was because of how incredibly hot it was in the building.
+And the reason that everyone was wearing a diaper, was because they were being forced to work extremely long hours, and they weren't even allowed to take bathroom breaks.

-These poor workers had to work in these conditions just to keep the production of cell phones in China high and cost of cell phones in America low for people like me, and because I had "bladder shyness" I felt a lot of sympathy for these people.
-(And I felt kind of guilty over the fact that I was actually able to "hide" in the bathroom at work for long periods of time without anyone even noticing my absence.)
+These poor and exploited people had to work in these conditions just to keep the production of cell phones in China high and cost of cell phones in America low, and because I had "bladder shyness" I felt a lot of sympathy for these people.
+(And I even felt kind of guilty over the fact that I was actually able to "hide" in the bathroom at work for long periods of time without anyone even noticing my absence.)

 But then one of the workers saw me and started pointing at me and shouting something to everyone in Chinese.